julian-weinert/LinkedLog/README.md

 LinkedLog is a Xcode plugin that includes a Xcode PCH file template that adds the macros `LLog` and `LLogF`.
 The `LLog` macro will work like `NSLog` but additionally prints the file name and line number of the call.

-LinkedLog then parses the logs and adds links the the corresponding file and line.
+LinkedLog then parses the logs and adds links to the corresponding file and line.

 [![Stories ToDo](https://badge.waffle.io/julian-weinert/linkedlog.svg?label=todo&title=ToDo)](http://waffle.io/julian-weinert/linkedlog)